Praxis Continuing Education and Training

 ADA Accommodations

-To request accommodations for disabilities, please contact Praxis Continuing Education at courses@praxiscet.com.
+To request accommodations for disabilities, please contact the ACT Courses team at [email protected].

 Contact Information:

-The ACT Immersion team can be contacted at courses@praxiscet.com
+The ACT Courses team can be contacted at [email protected].

 CE Information:

-This non-live internet activity is sponsored by Praxis Continuing Education and Training and is approved for 23.5 CE Hours by the organizations listed below.
+This professional continuing education non-live internet activity was sponsored by Praxis Continuing Education and co-sponsored by Contextual Change, LLC.
+Praxis Continuing Education and Training, who has been approved as a provider of continuing education by the organizations listed below, maintains responsibility for the educational activity offered and for following the standards and regulations for the organizations listed below.
+This non-live internet activity is approved for 23.5 CE Hours by the organizations listed below.
 Praxis CET maintains responsibility for the program with the CE approvals outlined below.

 Joint Accreditation: In support of improving patient care, Praxis Continuing Education and Training, Inc. is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.